Cyberwarfare: Cyberwarfare and cyber sanctions

-The use of digital attacks, as described by the concept of cyberwarfare, in this page can be a retaliatory response to the cyber attacks.
-In addition, countries can use cyber sanctions as a reaction to being the targets of the cyber attacks.
-Sometimes, it is not easy to detect the attacker; however, it might be the case that suspicions can focus on a certain country or group of countries.
+In addition to retaliatory digital attacks, countries can respond to cyber attacks with cyber sanctions.
+Sometimes, it is not easy to detect the attacker, but suspicions may focus on a particular country or group of countries.
 In these cases, unilateral and multilateral economic sanctions can be used instead of cyberwarfare.
-For example, economic sanctions related to cyber attacks have been frequently used by the United States government.
-There are two Executive Orders, EO 13694 in 2015 and EO 13757 in 2016, issued during the Obama administration specifically focused on the implementation of the cyber sanctions.
-Later on, these Executive Orders have been frequently used by the following US presidents.
-Furthermore, the Congress is an important actor when it comes to the cyber sanctions.
-For example, Iran Cyber Sanctions Act of 2016 is a bill that imposes sanctions on specific individuals responsible for the cyber attacks.
+For example, the United States has frequently imposed economic sanctions related to cyber attacks.
+Two Executive Orders issued during the Obama administration, EO 13694 of 2015 and EO 13757 of 2016, specifically focused on the implementation of the cyber sanctions.
+Subsequent US presidents have issued similar Executive Orders.
+The US Congress has also imposed cyber sanctions in response to cyberwarfare.
+For example, the Iran Cyber Sanctions Act of 2016 imposes sanctions on specific individuals responsible for cyber attacks.

 Types of threat

 Types of warfare

 Cyber warfare can present a multitude of threats towards a nation.
 At the most basic level, cyber attacks can be used to support traditional warfare.
 For example, tampering with the operation of air defenses via cyber means in order to facilitate an air attack.
 Aside from these "hard" threats, cyber warfare can also contribute towards "soft" threats such as espionage and propaganda.

 Eugene Kaspersky, founder of Kaspersky Lab, equates large-scale cyber weapons, such as Flame and NetTraveler which his company discovered, to biological weapons, claiming that in an interconnected world, they have the potential to be equally destructive.